Official New Hampshire website

 Lisa.M.Burk-McCoy@dncr.nh.gov l 603-271-0794

-The Creative Communities Program is an investment in the people and communities of New Hampshire.
-Through funding, resources, cross-sector partnerships, and targeted initiatives, we work to ensure that community arts practices and projects increase the social and economic strength of New Hampshire communities.
+The Creative Community Development Program is an investment in the people and communities of New Hampshire.
+Through funding, resources, cross-sector partnerships, and targeted initiatives, we work to ensure that the arts increase the social and economic strength of New Hampshire communities.
 We are committed to enriching New Hampshire neighborhoods with public art spaces, activities, and events that engage the public, stimulate our economy, bring vibrancy to our communities, and enhance quality of life for all New Hampshire citizens.

 Funding and Programs

 Arts for Community Engagement (ACE) project grants support community enrichment and public benefit by providing access to high quality arts performances, activities, and programs presented by community-based organizations, Main Street programs, and municipalities.
-The ACE grant awards up to $6,000 for selected projects occurring November 1, 2023 – October 31, 2024.
-For the FY2024 grant cycle, the 1:1 match requirement is waived.
-The deadline to apply is July 7, 2023.
+The ACE grant awards up to $8,000 for selected projects occurring December 1, 2024 – November 30, 2025.
+For the FY2025 grant cycle, the 1:1 match requirement is waived.
+The deadline to apply is June 28, 2024.

 Partnerships and Collaborations